patillacode/cli-openai/README.md

-  Generate a transcription from an audio file.     translate (str): Generate a translated transcription from an audio file.     image (str): Generate an image from a prompt.     number_of_images (int): Specify the number of images to generate. (default: 1)     size (str): Specify the size of the images to generate (default: 1024x1024).
+  Generate a transcription from an audio file.     translate (str): Generate a translated transcription from an audio file.     image (str): Generate an image from a prompt.     number_of_images (int): Specify the number of images to generate. (default: 1)     image_folder (str): Folder to save the generated images.     size (str): Specify the size of the images to generate (default: 1024x1024).

 Options:
   -h, --help                      Prints the help message.
   -v, --verbose                   Makes the error messages verbose.
   -c, --chat                      Start an interactive chat with the AI.
   -m, --model TEXT                Model name to use for chat.
   -w, --whisper PATH              Generate a transcription from an audio file.
   -t, --translate PATH            Generate a translated transcription from an
                                   audio file.
   -i, --image TEXT                Generate an image from a prompt.
-  --number_of_images INTEGER  Generate image(s) from a prompt.
+  -n, --number-of-images INTEGER  Generate image(s) from a prompt.
 Specify the
                                   number of images to generate.
+  -f, --image-folder TEXT         Folder to save the generated images.
+                                  (Default: ./images)
   --size TEXT                     Specify the size of the images to generate
                                   (default: 1024x1024).
 ```

 ## Usage Examples